Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 This query was created to analyze all sessions during which purchases were made.
 Using the query, you can determine:
 1. Was the session associated with registered users?
-To achieve this, CASE WHEN created two categories: registered (for a user with an account) and guest (for a user without an account).
+To achieve this, CASE WHEN created two categories: registered (for users with accounts) and guest (for users without accounts).
 2. All purchases by device type.
 To find this out, the data is aggregated separately for mobile and desktop.
 3. Calculate revenue by:
    - total revenue from all sessions;